-Additional property tax and specific ownership tax revenue from new growth will not likely be sufficient to fund the required level of growth-related capital expansion.
-Instead, these revenues are likely to be expended for ongoing District expenses and repair and replacement of existing infrastructure as they are currently.
-This is particularly important given the possible decline property tax revenues based on the results of the 2017-2018 Residential Assessment Rate Study which suggests lowering the residential property tax assessment rate in compliance with the Gallagher Amendment.
+Additional property tax revenue from new growth is unlikely to be sufficient for growth-related capital expansion long term.
+Instead, tax revenues are likely to be expended for ongoing District expenses and repair/replacement of existing infrastructure as they are currently.

-If the District chooses to implement impact fees of the type calculated later in this analysis, it would retain an independent and equitable source of revenue for capital expenditures required to serve new growth.
+If the BFRD chooses to impose impact fees of the type calculated later in this analysis, it would retain an independent and equitable source of revenue for capital expenditures required to serve new growth.
+Without impact fees, the District may have to increase property taxes district-wide, reduce service standards for all taxpayers, or do both in order to accommodate growth.

 With impact fees, new development pays only their equitable pro rata share of new infrastructure required to serve them while existing taxpayers will not subsidize growth.
-At the same time, the District's capital and operating funds will be reserved for fiscally appropriate, non-growth related uses.
+At the same time, the District's operating funds will be reserved for fiscally appropriate, non-growth related uses.